brucefan1983/GPUGA/README.md

 ## Prerequisites
 * You need to have a GPU card with compute capability no less than 3.5 and a `CUDA` toolkit which supports your GPU card installed.
-* Work in both Windows and Linux.
+* Works in both Windows and Linux.

 ## Compile GPUGA
 * Go to the `src` directory and type `make`.
 When the compilation finishes, an executable named `gpuga` will be generated in the `src` directory.